mavlink/mavlink-devguide/en/mavgen_python/README.md

 ### Setting up a Connection

 To set up a [connection](../protocol/heartbeat.md) a system must periodically broadcast a [HEARTBEAT](../messages/common.md#HEARTBEAT) message and listen for heartbeats from other systems.

 #### Listening for a Connection {#listen}

 The **mavutil** module provides the `mavlink_connection()` method for setting up a communication link to a MAVLink system over serial, tcp, or udp channels (it can also connect to a file object, which is useful when working with telemetry logs).
-It takes a string defining the channel and optional baud rate as arguments.

 > **Warning** The method returns an object that represents a single system, but will collect messages from multiple systems on the link.
   This is OK for two-system networks, but if you need a multi-vehicle network see [source-system-filtering](https://github.com/peterbarker/dronekit-python/tree/source-system-filtering/examples/multivehicle).

+The `mavlink_connection()` method takes a string defining the channel and optional baud rate as arguments.
 For example, to connect to an autopilot on the standard MAVLink simulator UDP port:

 ```python